amjad-haider/portfolio-website/Readme.md

 ## 1. About the Project

 The aim of this repo is to create structured components for my portfolio website so i can update the contents efficiently using modern frameworks like Angular.
 I chose this approach over vibe coding as i know where each component is if any error occurs.
+I would like to create a design that is unique to myself.

 ## 2. Technology Stack Used